nickyiliwang0000/h/html/marking-up-content-with-html-elements.md

 #### Paragraph tags

 The paragraph tag is one of the most frequently used tags on the internet because most of the content on the web is text.
-It's fairly easy to use: every time you have a full line break in your text, wrap that entire block of text in a `<p></p>` tag.
+It's fairly easy to use: Every time you have a full line break in your text, wrap that entire block of text in a `<p></p>` tag.
 Let's use the following block of text as an example:

 ```html
 I'm interested in design, development, and business.
 I've been very fortunate to be able to do all three as a career.